CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 If the output of this command displays errors or returns an empty response, you will not be able to upgrade NetQ.
 Try waiting and then re-run the command.
 If after several attempts the command continues to fail, reset the NetQ server with `netq bootstrap reset keep-db` and perform a fresh installation of the tarball with the appropriate {{<link title="install" text="netq install">}} command for your deployment type.
 For more information, refer to {{<link title="Troubleshoot NetQ/#troubleshoot-netq-installation-and-upgrade-issues" text="Troubleshoot NetQ Installation and Upgrade Issues">}}.

+2. {{<link title="Switch Management/#decommission-a-switch-with-LCM" text="Decommission any devices">}} that display a 'rotten' status.

-2. {{<link title="Back Up and Restore NetQ" text="Back up your NetQ data">}}.
+3. {{<link title="Back Up and Restore NetQ" text="Back up your NetQ data">}}.
 This is an optional step for on-premises deployments.
 NVIDIA automatically creates backups for NetQ cloud deployments.

 ## Update NetQ Debian Packages